SanderMiller/warmup_project/README.md

 <p align="center">
   <img width="342" height="342" src="warmup_project/screenshots/DriveSquare.gif">

 I am very pleased with my results.
 The square was fairly concise, and even after letting the script run for a few minutes the robot remained in relatively the same position.
 There was a little bit of drift over time but this is to be expects.
-This could be slightly mitigated By decreasing the threshold values for both proportional controllers.
+This could be slightly mitigated by decreasing the threshold values for both proportional controllers.
+Identical behaviour could have been replicated much more concisely with using purely time based controls; however, I think I learned a lot more about the robot's coordinate system and odometry data, finite state controllers, and proportional control through my implementation.